Are you wondering how to start living a simple life? Perhaps you’re feeling a bit lost or confused about where to begin?

 A simple way to combat this is by creating a daily habit of personal reflection.
 All you need to do is take a few minutes every day to reflect: What went well?
 What could you do better?

-Ideally, I recommend doing this a journal but I’m sure that even just thinking about them will add value to your life.
+Ideally, I recommend doing this in a journal but I’m sure that even just thinking about them will add value to your life.
 Then once you’ve created a habit, try adding some of these questions into the mix for further exploration.

 PLAY A DECLUTTERING GAME